Access Keys:

 Unit 5: Jesus why he came?
 (Teachings)

-Unit 6 - Take Good Care of Yourself 2 - Creation - Problems with Adolescence
+Unit 6: Take Good Care of Yourself – Creation - sexuality

-Unit 4 - We're All Equal 2 - Ethnicity
+Unit 4: We are all Equal 2 – Ethnicity (Outcasts)

 Active learning is a huge part of the delivery of this subject.
 We use a number of the following teaching strategies on a regular basis: